simplisticated/Peripheral/README.md

 ## Note

-If you want to use `Peripheral` on iOS 9 and later versions, don't forget to create `LSApplicationQueriesSchemes` array in `.plist` file and list all application schemes which you are going to use with `Peripheral` library.
+If you are planning to use `Peripheral` on iOS 9 and later versions, don't forget to create `LSApplicationQueriesSchemes` array in `.plist` file and put there all application URL schemes which you are going to use with `Peripheral` framework.
 Details: https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/LaunchServicesKeys.html#//apple_ref/doc/uid/TP40009250-SW14

 ## License

-`Laconic` is available under the MIT license.
+`Peripheral` is available under the MIT license.
 See the `LICENSE` file for more info.